top of page

 Creating an action

-My goal on this project was to help our users create an action to resolve a problem.
-As part of this flow, our team wanted the user to be able to test the action before they saved it.
-Context: these actions are important because they allow our users to solve problems faster that impact their customers, and business.
+The goal of this project was to help users create an action to resolve a problem — and crucially, to test it before saving.
+These actions matter because they help users solve recurring incidents faster, reducing impact on their customers and business.

 Persona.png